-“These diseases trap the most marginalized communities in a cycle of poverty.
-[This bill] will support the control and elimination of NTDs in the U.S. and abroad,” Smith said in 2017.
+“These diseases trap the most marginalized communities in a cycle of poverty. will support the control and elimination of NTDs in the U.S. and abroad,” Smith said in 2017.

 Since people afflicted by NTDs have high medical costs from hospital stays and ongoing treatment, the economic burdens of NTD can severely impact a community - contributing to lack of productivity and heightened healthcare costs.
 At a personal level, NTD sufferers experience fatigue, which may make it difficult for them to hold a job, get an education and contribute to their communities.